-More older adults are opting for dental implants over dentures and bridges.
-Implants look and feel more like natural teeth.
+More older adults are opting for dental implants instead of dentures and bridges.
+Implant supported protheses look and feel more like natural teeth.
 Whether you have implants or conventional dentures and bridges, it's vital to retain the same level of care that you would with natural teeth.

 Smokers and Tobacco Users

 If an accelerated risk of lung disease, heart disease, stroke, and cancer aren't deterrent enough, smokers and tobacco users are at an increased risk of all manner of oral problems, including decay, tooth loss, bone loss, mouth sores, gum recession, and oral cancer.
 And patients who smoke find that dental and periodontal treatments are less successful than with non-smoking patients, because the chemicals in tobacco slow the healing process.

 Smoking and tobacco use are also major risk factors in the development of gum disease.
 Regular smokers and tobacco users tend to experience more deep pockets between the teeth and gums, more tartar (calculus) on the teeth, and more bone loss and tissue loss than non-smokers.
 All of these conditions add up to periodontitis, the advanced stage of gum disease.
 The American Dental Association estimates that smoking may be responsible for almost 75% of gum disease among adults.